samedayrules/ddns-update-client/README.md

 `pyinstaller --onedir --add-data "ddnsupdate.kv;." ddnsupdate.pyw`

-If changes are made to the `.spec` file, then run this afterwards:
+If manual changes are made to the `.spec` file, then run this afterwards:

 `pyinstaller ddnsupdate.spec`